Avoid Allergies With Dust-Mite-Proof Microfiber Bedding and Breathe Easier

 They are always there.
 Humans, and all animals, continually shed flakes of skin cells.
 The dust mites feed on these skin cells found in the bedding.

-A small number of dust mites may not affect most people, but anyone who is allergic to them should keep the mite population down by encasing the mattress, box spring, and pillows with special covers.
+A small number of dust mites may not affect most people.
+However, anyone who is allergic to mites should keep it under control by encasing the mattress, box spring, and pillows with covers that can block the mites.

 You need to encase all parts of the bed where dust mites might live.